 Now that you have made a list of what you need in your UPS system.
 Visit our Battery Backup Selector to help you narrow down which of CyberPower’s UPS systems will fit your needs.
 If you need some guidance, feel free to contact our UPS systems experts at firstname.lastname@example.org or toll-free at 1 (877) 297-6937.

-If you’re interested in a more in depth look at selecting UPS systems, come back in May for our blog: Choosing a UPS System 201: Power Audits
+If you’re interested in a more in-depth look at selecting UPS systems, come back soon for our blog: Choosing a UPS System 201: Power Audits